epimorphics/qonsole/readme.md

   </dd>
   <dt><code>queries</code> &ndash; pre-defined example queries</dt>
   <dd>
-  This elemen defines the example queries that users can select run, or to base their own queries on.
+  This element defines the example queries that users can select run, or to base their own queries on.
 The value is a JSON array, each element of which is one example query.
 Note that prefixes do not need to be declared in the example queries.
 The query text can be declared in the config